davidjesusacu/davidjesusacu.github.io/_posts/2016-12-23-TransferLearning.md

 This architecture can be described as follow:

 1. An input image is passed through a Deep CNN and the output of the last fully connected layer is obtained.
-2. This latent vector (z) is then passed through a linear classifier which outputs the P(class \| z).
+2. This hidden vector (z) is then passed through a linear classifier which outputs the P(class \| z).

 It is also important to highlight that we are dividing the task in two subproblems.
-This is the reason why I introduceed a latent vector (z) in the figure.
-This latent vector (z) are the extracted features which will be store either in memory or in a file in our computer.
+This is the reason why I introduceed a hidden vector (z) in the figure.
+This hidden vector (z) are the extracted features which will be store either in memory or in a file in our computer.

 > Note that, the outputs of any state-of-the-art network such as ResNet can also be seen as P(class\|image).
 The difference here is that we have different classes and a different number of classes